 Located adjacent to campus at 119 Hoffman Road, the College Camp consists of 276 acres of former farm and woodland.
-It includes trails for hiking, biking, snowshoeing and cross country skiing and has a lodge that can be rented for picnics, weddings, retreats and other events.
+It includes trails for hiking, biking, snowshoeing and cross country skiing and has a lodge that can be rented for picnics, retreats and other events.

 SUNY Oneonta employs a work force of 1,200, connects local organizations with volunteers and enriches the region with educational and cultural events.

 SUNY Oneonta offers a wide variety of employment opportunities for faculty, professional staff and maintenance and clerical positions.
-The college’s indeed.com rating is 4.5, with one recent review noting that it is the people that make SUNY Oneonta so special.
+The university’s indeed.com rating is 4.5, with one recent review noting that it is the people that make SUNY Oneonta so special.

 The Center for Social Responsibility and Community provides a variety of opportunities for students, faculty and staff to work together on service-learning courses, individual community-service activities and group volunteer efforts such as the annual Into the Streets event.